prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 The `MakeRequests` method is responsible for returning none, one, or many HTTP requests to be sent to your bidding server.
 Bid adapters are forbidden from directly initiating any form of network communication and must entirely rely upon the core framework.
 This allows the core framework to optimize outgoing connections using a managed pool and record networking metrics.
 The return type `adapters.RequestData` allows your adapter to specify the HTTP method, url, body, and headers.

 This method is called once by the core framework for bid requests which have at least one valid Impression for your adapter.
-Impressions not configured for your adapter will be removed and are not accessible.
+Impressions not configured for your adapter are not accessible.

 The first argument, `request`, is the OpenRTB 2.5 Bid Request object.
 Extension information is stored as `json.RawMessage` byte arrays and must be unmarshalled and/or marshalled to be read and/or mutated.
 It is *critical* to understand that the `request` object contains pointers to shared memory.
 If your adapter needs to alter any data referenced by a pointer then you *must* first make a shallow copy.
 The only exception is for `request.Imp` and its elements, as these are already shallow copies.
 The exact same instance of the `request` object is also passed to the `MakeBids` method, so please be careful when mutating.
-It's safe to assume that `request.Imp[]` always contains at least one element and that the `request.Imp[].ext.bidder` was successfully validated by your bidder parameter JSON Schema.
+It's safe to assume that `request.Imp[]` always contains at least one element and that the `request.Imp[].ext.bidder` was successfully validated per your bidder parameter JSON Schema.

 <details markdown="1">
   <summary>Example: Mutating banner shared memory (make a copy).</summary>